Cy-r0/gif_snapshot/README.md

 - You're playing a space sim with your new friend and he has no idea where to find his orbital flight controls among the 34 nested menus.
 Send him a GIF snapshot, then yell at him!
 - You're playing a game riddled with technical bugs, your co-op mate is waiting for you to activate the Mega Tower but for some reason you can't find it.
 Send him a GIF snapshot and find out that the tower does NOT show up in your game instance!

-And here's some eye candy:
+And here's some eye candy to get you hooked:

 ![](https://github.com/Cy-r0/gif_snapshot/blob/master/media/30-03-20_151350.gif)
 ![](https://github.com/Cy-r0/gif_snapshot/blob/master/media/30-03-20_152432.gif)
 ![](https://github.com/Cy-r0/gif_snapshot/blob/master/media/30-03-20_153006.gif)

+(game: Elite Dangerous)

 ## How do I get it?
 Here's the step-by-step instructions to get it running (WARNING, this is for **Windows 10** only):